AI Use Cases/Professional Services

 Deals priced with visibility into

-Professional Services firms deploying this system typically achieve meaningfully faster proposal turnaround (from 5-7 days to 24 hours or less), reducing lost bids to slow response.
-Utilization improves 15-20% because pricing now reflects real resource availability rather than optimistic assumptions, eliminating downstream scheduling conflicts and consultant burnout.
-Project write-offs drop 25% as deals priced with visibility into historical margin patterns and scope risk execute closer to target - fixed-fee engagements particularly benefit because pricing captures the risk factors that historically eroded margins.
-For a 150-person firm with $30M revenue, this compounds to $1.5M - $2M in recovered margin and new business wins annually.
+Professional Services firms deploying this system typically target meaningfully faster proposal turnaround (from 5-7 days to 24 hours or less), reducing lost bids to slow response.
+The utilization target is a 15-20% improvement because pricing now reflects real resource availability rather than optimistic assumptions, reducing downstream scheduling conflicts and consultant burnout.
+Project write-offs are targeted to drop 25% as deals priced with visibility into historical margin patterns and scope risk execute closer to target - fixed-fee engagements particularly benefit because pricing captures the risk factors that historically eroded margins.
+For a 150-person firm with $30M revenue, those assumptions compound to $1.5M - $2M in recovered margin and new business wins annually.

 ROI accelerates over 12 months as the pricing model ingests more closed-deal actuals and refines its recommendations.
 Months 1-3 deliver the fastest wins: proposal speed and utilization gains appear immediately because the system is working against your live data from day one.
 By month 6, margin improvement becomes visible as the model has enough closed-deal feedback to predict engagement risk accurately.
 By month 12, the system has learned your firm's delivery patterns deeply enough that pricing recommendations become your competitive advantage - you quote faster, more accurately, and with confidence that your teams can deliver the margin.
-Sales leadership sees realization rate (revenue actually realized vs. quoted) move from 85-90% toward 95%+, and new business win rate improves because deals that do close are priced to deliver predictable outcomes.
+The realization-rate goal (revenue actually realized vs. quoted) is movement from the high-80s toward 95%+, with new business win rate improving because deals that do close are priced to deliver predictable outcomes.

 Target Scope